 - Smothered Hatch Green Chili Breakfast Burrito, Hatch Green Chili Smothered breakfast burritos are a breakfast burritos championed.
 Clearly one of our best burrito recipes.
 A perfect combo of potatoes, scrambled eggs and bacon.

 - Fried Eggs with Green Chili, This is just one of our ways to enjoy our stash of Hatch Green Chili.
-Green Chili and Eggs with refried beans on a flour tortilla, you’ve got a killer Southwestern breakfast.
+Smear a flour tortilla with refried beans, add a big ladle of leftover Green Chili and top with fried or poached eggs.

 If you liked this recipe, please leave a star ⭐⭐⭐⭐⭐ rating in the recipe card below and leave a comment.
 I always appreciate your feedback and hearing how everything went.